ss-invention/IT-Networking-Projects/Project-1/README.md

          Router(config-subif)# encapsulation dot1q 30
          Router(config-subif)# ip address 192.168.1.129 255.255.255.192

--  Each End-Devices in the different VLAN's must be use the same IP-Address as a Gateway-IP, which is already assigned to the respective Sub-Interfaces.
-So that Every VLAN's can communicate with each other by using Inter-VLAN Routing concept.
+-  Each End Device in the different VLANs must use the same IP address as a Gateway-IP, which is already assigned to the respective Sub-Interfaces.
+So that every VLAN can communicate with each other by applying Inter-VLAN Routing Protocol.

     - For VLAN 10

-       Every End-Devices in the VLAN 10 must be use **192.168.1.1** as a Default Gateway-IP.
+       Every End-Device in the VLAN 10 must use **192.168.1.1** as a Default Gateway-IP.

     - For VLAN 20

-       Every End-Devices in the VLAN 20 must be use **192.168.1.65** as a Default Gateway-IP.
+       Every End-Device in the VLAN 20 must use **192.168.1.65** as a Default Gateway-IP.

     - For VLAN 30

-       Every End-Devices in the VLAN 30 must be use **192.168.1.129** as a Default Gateway-IP.
+       Every End-Device in the VLAN 30 must use **192.168.1.129** as a Default Gateway-IP.

-### Step - 4 : Set up DHCP for Automatic IP assignment for every End-Devices of the Departments.
+### Step - 4 : Set up DHCP for Automatic IP assignment for every End-Device of the Departments.

   - For Admin/IT Department